h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 1. Status Complete Options

-     -  **Deploy :** Whether to deploy the Model to Cloud or keep it local.
+     -  **Deploy:** Whether to deploy the Model to Cloud or keep it local.
      -  **Interpret this Model** - Refers to  Interpreting a machine learning model  in a human-readable format.

-          Click on `intrepret this Model` button on the completed experiment page to interpret the  Driverless AI NLP model on original and transformed features.This launches the Model Interpretation for that experiment.
+          Click on `Intrepret this Model` button on the completed experiment page to interpret the  Driverless AI NLP model on original and transformed features.
+This launches the Model Interpretation for that experiment.
 This page provides several visual explanations and reason codes for the trained  model and its results.
-Here we shall only go through the explanation of the NLP specific models.For the rest, refer to the tutorial-[Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).
+Here we shall only go through the explanation of the NLP specific models.
+For the rest,refer to the tutorial-[Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).

            - **NLP TOKENS**